 - Evaluate the pest management program and improvement when possible.
 This requires keeping, maintaining and reviewing records on a regular basis.

-The Clubs Course Superintendent to ensure that our maintenance of our course is always with a view for long term improvement, this believe is an ingrained philosophy of our course staff and commitment to the long lasting improvement of our course.
+We ensure that the maintenance of our course is always with a view for long term improvement and this belief is an ingrained philosophy of our course staff and commitment to the long lasting improvement of our course.
 The flow on from having a long-term sustainability outlook on the course is that we use minimal pesticides (including herbicides, fungicides and insecticides) on our course.
-These chemicals are often short-term fixes to course related issues, which can cause severe damage of the Clubs most valuable asset, our golf course.
+These chemicals are often short-term fixes to course related issues, which can cause severe damage of the Club’s most valuable asset, our golf course.
 However the long-term approach of sustainability has allowed our course to develop its own immunity to the local environment and its challenges throughout the seasons.

 yering – tier two risk assessment

-The undertaking of a Tier 2 Risk Assessment, the first of it’s kind in Australia for a golf course development.
-A Tier 2 Risk Assessment analyses the proposed pesticide usage at the Eastern Golf Club and makes use of a customer designed hydrologically-based quantitative fate and transport pesticide models to predict likely concentrations of pesticide residues in stormwater runoff from the golf course.
+The undertaking of a Tier 2 Risk Assessment is the first of its kind in Australia for a golf course development.
+A Tier 2 Risk Assessment analyses the proposed pesticide usage at The Eastern Golf Club and makes use of a customer designed hydro-logically based quantitative fate and transport pesticide models to predict likely concentrations of pesticide residues in storm water runoff from the golf course.
 The report identifies appropriate water quality objectives for the protection of the identified beneficial uses which are the protection of aquatic life in the river and the protection of potable water supply.
 A comparison is made between predicted environmental concentrations and the target water quality objectives (concentrations) to determine the extent of compliance with the target hazard quotients.